 What I am encouraged about is the way companies are working together in a spirit of generous collaboration to achieve a better solution—a complete solution for the benefit of all concerned, especially the customer.

-Anaya Vardya is president and CEO of American Standard Circuits.
-Vardya is also co-author of The Printed Circuit Designer’s Guide to… Fundamentals of RF/Microwave PCBs and Flex and Rigid-Flex Fundamentals.
+Anaya Vardya is president and CEO of American Standard Circuits; co-author of The Printed Circuit Designer’s Guide to… Fundamentals of RF/Microwave PCBs and Flex and Rigid-Flex Fundamentals.
+He is the author of Thermal Management: A Fabricator's Perspective and The Companion Guide to Flex and Rigid-Flex Fundamentals.
 Visit I-007eBooks.com to download these and other free, educational titles.